redis/docs/content/operate/rc/subscriptions/upgrade-fixed-flexible.md

 You can migrate the databases in your Fixed subscription to your new Flexible subscription using any method in the [Migrate databases]({{< relref "/operate/rc/databases/migrate-databases" >}}) guide.
 This guide uses [Active-Passive]({{< relref "/operate/rc/databases/migrate-databases#sync-using-active-passive" >}}) to migrate databases between subscriptions in the same account.

 {{< note >}}
+Before you follow this guide, be aware of the following limitations:

-If one or more of the databases in your Fixed subscription has [Transport Layer Security (TLS)]({{< relref "/operate/rc/security/database-security/tls-ssl" >}}) enabled, you won't be able to migrate your databases between subscriptions using this guide.
+- If one or more of the databases in your Fixed subscription has [Transport Layer Security (TLS)]({{< relref "/operate/rc/security/database-security/tls-ssl" >}}) enabled, you won't be able to migrate your databases between subscriptions using this guide.
 Use the [Transfer via import]({{< relref "/operate/rc/databases/migrate-databases#transfer-via-import" >}}) method or [contact support](https://redis.com/company/support/) if you want to migrate a TLS-enabled database using Active-Passive.
-{{< /note >}}

-{{< note >}}
-This guide is for migrating databases between subscriptions in the same Redis Cloud console account.
+- This guide is for migrating databases between subscriptions in the same Redis Cloud console account.
 [Contact support](https://redis.com/company/support/) if you want to migrate a database between accounts using Active-Passive.

+- As long as Active-Passive is enabled, data in the target database will not expire and will not be evicted regardless of the set [data eviction policy]({{< relref "/operate/rc/databases/configuration/data-eviction-policies.md" >}}).
+We recommend that you turn off Active-Passive after the databases are synced.
 {{< /note >}}

 1. In your Flexible subscription, select the database you want to migrate your data to.
 This will be your target database.

 1. From the **Configuration** tab of the target database, select **Edit database**.